gristlabs/grist-help/help/en/docs/install/audit-log-overview.md

-Audit logs are a record of events triggered by actions performed within your installation that help you answer questions like "when was a workspace removed?" or "who invited a collaborator to a document?".
-Audit logs can can help maintain compliance and monitor misuse of organization resources.
+Audit logs are a record of events triggered by actions performed within your installation that help you answer questions like "when was a workspace removed?" or "who invited a collaborator to a document?"
+Audit logs can can help maintain compliance and identify misuse of organization resources.

 ## About audit log events

-Audit log events include the action that occurred, who performed the action, when and where the action occured, and any additional details about the action in question.
+Audit log events include the action that occurred, who performed the action, when and where the action occurred, and any additional details about the action in question.

 For example, the `document.create` action occurs when a document is created